 - Try and reduce your levels of debt before applying for a mortgage

-It’s also important to prove to lenders that you’re capable of managing your finances.
+It’s also important to prove to lenders that you’re capable of managing your finances, especially if you are a first time buyer.
 If you always pay your bills and pay off your credit card balance on time, your credit score will slowly begin to rise.

 You can find out more about how to improve your credit rating by reading our bad credit advice guide.